-Specific disclosure requirements are dealt with under SSF Standards 1.4, 2.2, 11.3, 13.4, 15.2 and 15.3.
+Specific disclosure requirements are dealt with under Key Considerations 1.3, 2.2, 13.3, 14.4, 16.4, 18.2 and 18.3.

-18.2 A securities settlement facility should disclose clear descriptions of the system's design and operations, as well as the securities settlement facility's and participants' rights and obligations, so that participants can assess the risks they would incur by participating in the securities settlement facility (see SSF Standards 2.8 and 8.5).
+23.2 A securities settlement facility should disclose clear descriptions of the system's design and operations, as well as the securities settlement facility's and participants' rights and obligations, so that participants can assess the risks they would incur by participating in the securities settlement facility.

-General descriptions of Austraclear's system design and operations are available on the ASX public website, including as part of ASX's response to the CPSS-IOSCO Disclosure Framework (see SSF Standard 20.5).
-The Disclosure Framework document describes the ASX group structure, provides a general description of the CS facilities and their roles, system design and operations, outlines the legal and regulatory framework for clearing and settlement, and provides a description of steps taken by ASX to ensure compliance with the Principles and the corresponding FSS.
-The ASX public website provides high-level additional information on system design and operations, which ASX intends to update with additional detail once the EXIGO insourcing project is complete.
+General descriptions of Austraclear's system design and operations are available on the ASX public website, including as part of ASX's response to the CPSS-IOSCO Disclosure Framework (see Key Consideration 5).11 The Disclosure Framework document describes the ASX group structure, provides a general description of the CS facilities and their roles, system design and operations, outlines the legal and regulatory framework for clearing and settlement, and provides a description of steps taken by ASX to ensure compliance with the Principles and the corresponding FSS.
+The ASX public website provides additional information on system design and operations and will be updated once the EXIGO insourcing project is complete.

-18.3 A securities settlement facility should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the securities settlement facility's rules, policies and procedures and the risks they face from participating in the securities settlement facility.
+23.3 A securities settlement facility should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the securities settlement facility's rules and procedures and the risks they face from participating in the securities settlement facility.